nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### Rendering

 We use the randomly generated metadata to generate different types of files:
 - Identity cards (as Jpeg image)
 - Account opening Letters (as Docx document)
 - monthly Statements (as PDF)

-NB: the initial plan was to generate the identity cards are TIFF, but we did not find a way to write TIFF fast enough from Java and had to fall back to JPEG to avoid waiting for weeks.
+_NB: the initial plan was to generate the identity cards are TIFF, but we did not find a way to write TIFF fast enough from Java and had to fall back to JPEG to avoid waiting for weeks._

-#### Different clients
+#### Different Clients

 Multiple clients then use this data generation and rendition library:
 - Command Line (CLI) tool used to fill the Snowball
   - generate Docx and Jpeg
   - generate CSV files